Julia Ward Howe: Social activism

 In 1872, she became the editor of Woman's Journal, a widely-read suffragist magazine founded in 1870 by Lucy Stone and Henry B. Blackwell.
 She contributed to it for twenty years.
 That same year, she wrote her "Appeal to womanhood throughout the world", later known as the Mother's Day Proclamation, which asked women around the world to join for world peace.
 (See :Category:Pacifist feminism.)
 She authored it soon after she evolved into a pacifist and an anti-war activist.
-In 1872, she asked that "Mothers' Day" be celebrated on the 2nd of June.
-Her efforts were not successful, and by 1893 she was wondering if the 4th of July could be remade into "Mothers' Day".
+In 1872, she asked that "Mothers' Day" be celebrated on June 2.
+Her efforts were not successful, and by 1893 she was wondering if July 4 could be remade into "Mothers' Day".
 In 1874, she edited a coeducational defense titled Sex and Education.
 She wrote a collection about the places she lived in 1880 called Modern Society.
 In 1883, Howe published a biography of Margaret Fuller.
 Then, in 1885 she published another collection of lectures called Is Polite Society Polite? ("Polite society" is a euphemism for the upper class.)
 In 1899 she published her popular memoirs, Reminiscences.
 She continued to write until her death.

 In 1881, Howe was elected president of the Association for the Advancement of Women.
 Around the same time, Howe went on a speaking tour of the Pacific coast and founded the Century Club of San Francisco.
 In 1890, she helped found the General Federation of Women's Clubs, to reaffirm the Christian values of frugality and moderation.
 From 1891 to 1893, she served as president for the second time of the Massachusetts Woman Suffrage Association.
 Until her death, she was president of the New England Woman Suffrage Association.
 From 1893 to 1898 she directed the General Federation of Women's Clubs, and headed the Massachusetts Federation of Women's Clubs.
 Howe spoke at the 1893 World's Parliament of Religions in Chicago reflecting on the question, What is Religion?.
 In 1908 Julia was the first woman to be elected to the American Academy of Arts and Letters, a society; its goal is to "foster, assist, and sustain excellence" in American literature, music, and art.